 There are multiple tactics for content distribution.
-Social media, email, paid ads, and influencer marketing being some of the most popular.
+Social media, email, paid ads, and influencer marketing are some of the most popular.

-One tactic that never appears on lists of ‘top distribution channels’ though is "silent distribution."
-But it’s am approach that Nextiva uses often, and one that might work for your brand if the content you produce isn’t ‘sexy’.
+One tactic that never appears on lists of ‘top distribution channels’ is "silent distribution."
+But it’s an approach that Nextiva uses often, which might work for your brand if the content you produce isn’t ‘sexy’.

 “The majority of stuff that we produce is not very sexy.
 And therefore, we just go with the mindset of, ‘alright, this is going to be silent traffic that, you know, gets found by people who need it in search.’
 And that's pretty much it.”

 It couldn’t be simpler.
-If the content is good, hits on the right keywords, and solves a problem your audience is having, the buyers who need it now will find it.
-When they do, you can measure engagement to see how effective it is.
+If the content is good, hits the right keywords, and solves your audience's problems, the buyers who need it now will find it.
+When they do, you can measure engagement to measure its effectiveness.

-For Gaetano, this involves looking at the average time on page and whether readers are engaging with more content from that page.
-He doesn’t worry too much about a blog post driving sales, because:
+For Gaetano, this involves looking at the average time on page and whether readers engage with more content.
+He doesn’t worry too much about a blog post driving sales:

 “When have you ever read a blog article and bought something?
 Probably never.”